yneo918/multi_robots/README.md

 <p align="center">
   <img src="record/5robot.gif" width="600" alt="5 robot"/>
 </p>
----

 ## File Structure
-Each of the highest level files has an extended read me detailed there purpose and use.
+Each of the highest level files has an extended read me detailing there purpose and use.
 ```
 ~/ros2_ws/
 ├── Docker/                # Files to launch project in docker container